Travel, experience, conserve with

 On this pioneering small group tour, we spend ample time in the field exploring the remote Gouli Valleys in search of some of Asia’s iconic cats and other regional specialities.
 Watching snow leopard, Eurasian lynx and Pallas's cat are among the many highlights.

 The Tibetan Plateau and the valleys of Qinghai have long been shrouded in mystery, and these remote landscapes have been rumoured to be a haven for an extraordinary array of fascinating species.
 Access to these areas has been too challenging until relevantly recently, and now the wildlife of this region is slowly being discovered.
 A location in Qinghai of particular note is Gouli, a network of five interconnecting valleys which has become such a reliable destination for observing a number of Asia's cats, it's also known as the Valley of the Cats.
-Snow leopard, Eurasian lynx, Pallas's cat and Chinese mountain cat have all been seen roaming the rugged slopes and ridgelines of these secluded valleys.
+Snow leopard, Eurasian lynx and Pallas's cat have all been seen roaming the rugged slopes and ridgelines of these secluded valleys.

 During our time exploring this valley system, we have use of 4-wheel drive vehicles in order to access more remote sites, increasing the possibility of observing the wonderful range of mammals found here.
 Then, from the vehicles or on foot just from the vehicles, we scan in search of wildlife, taking our time to make sure we give ourselves the best chance of observing these magical species.